mikeland73/graphp/README.md

 FAQ
 ======
 #### Why PHP?
 Great question.
 Inertia, I guess.
-The good news is we are using php 5.4 which has some cool features like traits and short array syntax (don't laugh).
+The good news is we are using php 5.4 which has some cool features like traits and short array syntax.